List of NHL mascots: Hartford Whalers

-Pucky the Whale was the mascot of the Hartford Whalers.
+Pucky was the mascot of the Hartford Whalers.
 Pucky was never an actual anthropomorphic mascot.
 He was the highly regarded pictogram of the Whalers name and shoulder patch on the original WHA New England Whalers uniform, and then NHL Hartford.
-It was also used as a creative and fun entry to the Whalers' Gift Shop.
+His silhouette was also used as the entry to the Whalers' Gift Shop.

 He was brought to life to be the Connecticut Whale mascot in 2010 and was retired when the team reverted to the Hartford Wolf Pack identity in May 2013.
+He was a green anthropomorphic beluga whale who wore a whalers jersey with a picture of himself on the front.

-The women's Connecticut Whale also uses a version of the Pucky logo on their jerseys.
+The women's Connecticut Whale also used a version of the Pucky logo on their jerseys.